opendocsg/slw-judgments-backfill/2009_SGHC_37/report.md

 **Introduction**

-1       This was an appeal by Raffles Money Change Pte Ltd (“the Appellant”) against the decision of the District Judge (“the DJ”) in District Court Suit No 1465 of 2006 (see _Raffles Money Change Pte Ltd v Skandinaviska Enskilda Banken AB (Publ)_ [2008] SGDC 70 (“the GD”)).
+1       This was an appeal by Raffles Money Change Pte Ltd (“the Appellant”) against the decision of the District Judge (“the DJ”) in District Court Suit No 1465 of 2006 (see _Raffles Money Change Pte Ltd v Skandinaviska Enskilda Banken AB (Publ)_ <span class="citation">[2008] SGDC 70</span> (“the GD”)).
 The DJ had dismissed the Appellant’s claim against Skandinaviska Enskilda Banken AB (Publ) (“the Respondent”) for repayment of €39,982.71 which the Appellant claimed had been wrongfully debited against its account by the Respondent.

 **Facts of the case**